seanj06/Burgers-R-Us-P5/README.md

 ![contact](docs/features/contact-section.png)

 The Contact Us Section is just below the delivery times section and gives users info on how to contact the restaurant if they have an issue via both a phone number and a button.
-If the users click the Contact Us button they are brought to the contact page where they can fill out a form with there enquiry/issue.
+If the users click the Contact Us button they are brought to the contact page where they can fill out a form with their enquiry/issue.

 **Review Section**